 About 6 months ago I read Sarah Wilson’s eBook- I Quit sugar.
 It made a lot of sense.
 I’d heard a lot about giving sugar the flick, and knew about how we are all eating far too much of it, and Sarah’s book explained it simply and succinctly.
 I had not known that sugar was the only molecule that did not have a corresponding appetite hormone.
 And that it is added to so many things (like low-fat yoghurt/ milk).
 Following my reading of this, I paired back my sugar a lot.
 I was a lot more ‘aware’.
 Suddenly I noticed sugar everywhere and creeping into everything I ate.
 Honey.
 Tomato chutney.
 Fish sauce.
 Curry paste.
 Some obvious, some not.
 But I didn’t entirely quit.
 I didn’t think I ate too many sugary things, and when I did it was fresh fruit, dried fruit in muesli and sometimes couple of pieces of dark chocolate after dinner.
 But if we were out at a great restaurant and there was a great desert (like a chocolate torte or similar!)
 50% of the time, I’d ask my husband if he’d like to ‘share’ with me.
 Which, luckily for me, was never a struggle for him!
 Slowly I’ve been more aware of sugar and have cut it out where I can.
 I will choose eggs on toast for breakfast rather than ‘healthy’ muesli, or a have a piece of goats cheese for a snack instead of a banana which I would have done in the past.
 (Banana’s are 40% fructose – Fructose is the enemy per se, not sugar).

 But then just as you think you have your sugar consumption under control, something else happens.
 One Saturday I went out for lunch with a really fun group of girlfriends, and at the end of a fabulous lunch they all ordered this ‘infamous’ peanut butter chocolate parfait for dessert and I knew I shouldn’t have taken one bite, but I went along with it.
 And boy did I pay for it!!
 I had the worst headache after eating that dessert.
-I know it wasn’t the wine, I only had 1 glass.
+And I knew it wasn’t the wine!
 Within 15 minutes of ingesting this dessert, I could feel the sugar in my system.
 And I could feel my blood sugar spike and then slump.
 I had to nap on the couch in the afternoon.
 And went into food cravings on and off all evening trying to find that ‘high’ again.
 Oh dear.
 It took me about 18 hours to feel better.
 I drank lots of water and went to sleep, feeling very amazed it could affect me so quickly.
 At least tomorrow is a new day, I told myself.
-The next day, I caught up with a friend who I hadn’t caught up with in a while and she was looking just fantastic.
+The next day, I caught up with a friend who I hadn’t seen in a while and she was looking just fantastic.
 She wasn’t looking bad before, but her tummy was definitely flatter, and she had certainly lost a few kgs.
 Her skin was clear and her eyes were sparkling.
 “Whatever have you done?”
 I inquired, “I’ve quit sugar- thanks to you”!
 I’d given her a copy of Sarah’s book some months back, not realising the impact it would have.

 Fact: Our bodies are constantly exposed to a toxic cocktail of heavy metals, chemicals, pesticides, and other pollutants, now more than ever.
 They are in the air we breathe, the food we eat, and the water we drink.
 I’ve been wanting to write a post about detoxing for a long time, and each time I’ve started, I find there is more and more information on the subject and I need to bring it all together.
 I hope this all makes sense, and that this is not too long!

 I want to start by saying that I think the word ‘detoxing’ has become a mainstream concept.
-In this post I want to delve deeper and talk about the history of what it really means to ‘get rid of toxic waste’.
+In this post I want to go a bit deeper and talk about the history of what it really means to ‘get rid of toxic waste’.
 Go into any pharmacy/ health shop and you are bound to see the words ‘detox’ on a poster or product in the store.
 We hear the ads for ‘lemon detox diet’ on the radio, friends say they are ‘detoxing’ by cutting back on coffee and alcohol and then there are others who drink nothing but juices for a week which get delivered to their front door as part of a ‘detox’.
-Let’s face it, it’s now cool to detox.
+Let’s face it, it’s now ‘cool’ to detox.
 Which in many ways is great, as it means many of us will feel more comfortable doing it.

 I don’t want to make light of others detoxing efforts, I think everyone is on their own health journey- there was a time when I didn’t know what I now know!
 I’ve talked before on here how I have done a 4 week detox where I cut out coffee and dairy, and now subsequently I am not consuming either of these two items, and at that time, I felt great and it was what I needed.
 However, I wanted to take this a step deeper.
 One thing I haven’t gone into detail about before but which I want to blog about is a proper detoxing for our insides.
 After my time in Bali when everyone was having Colonic irrigation ( I wrote about this here) I investigated this myself when I got back to Melbourne.
 I had a couple of colonics on and off and found these to be amazingly beneficial.
 My skin was clearer, my digestion was much improved and I felt lighter and healthier!
 The logic goes, as much as you can put good ‘stuff’ into your body, your body also needs a way of getting rid of additional ‘waste material’ which has remained in the colon for some time.
 This can include: accumulated toxins, parasites, impacted faeces, worms, dead cellular tissue, accumulated mucous and extra food and bad bacteria that didn’t escape when you went to the toilet (if we eat 3 times a day, essentially we should go to the toilet 2-3 times per day – how many people do that?) and this is built up often from years before.
 Travelers are often exposed to parasites and we all have ‘baggage’ we need to let go of.
 It’s scary to think that the average western female will have around 5-7kgs of impacted faeces sitting in their colon!!